 - I01 ON Memory parity error.
 This indicates that a parity error has occurred as a result of a processor memory access.
 The word in error will be in either the A, B, or P register.
 This interrupt can be set while in normal or control state.
-If this interrupt occurs on the processor that is designated as number 1, while it is operating in a control state, clock pulses to the processor will be inhibited and the processor will idle. - INVALID ADDRESS.
+If this interrupt occurs on the processor that is designated as number 1, while it is operating in a control state, clock pulses to the processor will be inhibited and the processor will idle. - I02 ON Invalid address.
 This interrupt is set as a result of the processor attempting to access a nonexistent core memory location; or while operating in normal state, when the C, S, or M registers are addressing the first 1000 (octal) words of a core memory area.
 The latter case is to protect the MCP area of memory from destruction by an object program. - I03 ON Stack overflow.
-This interrupt may be set only while operating in normal state and indicates that the program stack has exceeded its allocated size.
+This interrupt may be set only while operating in normal state and indicates that the program stack has exceed its allocated size.
 Since the stack is located directly below the program reference table, this condition is sensed when the three high-order octades of the S register are equal to the R register.
-Programmatic overflow may occur if R+O is not "EEEEEEEE" when initiating a program.